viktor2222/Learn-JavaScript/README.md

 <h4>Classes</h4>

 <ul>
-  <li>Inheritance I - With inheritance, you can create a parent class (also known as a superclass) with properties and methods that multiple child classes (also known as subclasses) share.
+  <li>Inheritance - With inheritance, you can create a parent class (also known as a superclass) with properties and methods that multiple child classes (also known as subclasses) share.
 The child classes inherit the properties and methods from their parent class.</li>
   <li></li>
   <li></li>
   <li></li>